markussitzmann/cirx/docs/cir-database.md

 This table creates a link between a structure from table _cir_structure_ and its NCI/CADD parent structure (FICTS, FICuS, uuuuu).
 If a _structure_id_ refers to itself, it is a parent structure and registered as compound (see table _cir_compound_).
-NULL values for higher order parent structure (FICTS or FICuS) means, the structure is also a either a FICuS parent structure in itself (FICTS is NULL) pr a uuuuu parent structure (FICTS and uuuuu are NULL).
+NULL values for higher order parent structure (FICTS or FICuS) means, the structure is also a either a FICuS parent structure in itself (FICTS is NULL) or a uuuuu parent structure (FICTS and uuuuu are NULL).

 The table is unique by _structure_id_.

 ### cir_compound

-Whenever a structure has been the result of NCI/CADD parent structure calculation or normalization, respectively, it is registered as a compound, hence its structure_id is assigned a compund ID in this table.
+Whenever a structure has been the result of NCI/CADD parent structure calculation or normalization, respectively, it is registered as a compound, hence its structure_id is assigned a compound ID in this table.

 The table is unique by _id_.